memgraph/gqlalchemy/README.md

 The project uses [poetry](https://python-poetry.org/) to build the GQLAlchemy.
 To build and run tests execute the following commands:
 `poetry install`

-Before running tets make sure you have an active memgraph instance, then you can run:
+Before running tests make sure you have an active memgraph instance, then you can run:
 `poetry run pytest .`

 ## GQLAlchemy example